 Verbal Descriptions are perhaps the best accompaniment a visually impaired art lover could ask for.
 In itself an art, verbal imaging adds meticulously detailed and vivid descriptions including style, technique, texture, and color.
 By including details that may have been missed by the viewer, these descriptions go a long way in helping to convey the full picture.
 Many museums offer individual verbally described tours with specially trained guides, which are highly recommended.

 In addition to the everyday access, museums offer regularly scheduled programs for people with vision loss.
 At the Museum of Modern Art, in NYC, join a monthly “Art In Sight” lecture and discussion series, or try “Picture This!” workshops at the Metropolitan Museum of Art.
-The Cooper Hewitt is taking it a step further with an exhibit, “Access+Ability,” celebrating inclusive design, through September 3, 2018.

 Get in touch with your favorite museum and go for a tour!